-The Brain Injury Program has an average length of stay of 21.3 days for patients admitted with a brain injury.
+The Brain Injury Program has an average length of stay of 19 days for patients admitted with a traumatic brain injury.

 What does this data mean?

-For 2011, the average length of stay for a patient with a brain injury was 21.3 days.
-The national length of stay was 24.5 days.
-This means that our patients recovered three days faster than the national average.
+For 2014, the average length of stay for a patient with a traumatic brain injury was 19 days.
+The national length of stay was 18.2 days.
+This means that our patients completed their rehab program and returned home with their families.

 Why is this important?